thesaurus-linguae-aegyptiae/btsdoc/db_structure_bts3.rst

 BTSAnnotation
 ~~~~~~~~~~~~~

-`BTSAnnotation`_ is a type describing a highlighted part of a text. `BTSAnnotation`_ is a `BTSCorpusObject`_ and as such
+`BTSAnnotation`_ is a type describing things such as part of a text or a LemmaEntry. `BTSAnnotation`_ is a
-inheriting a whole slew of miscellaneous fields.
+`BTSCorpusObject`_ and as such inheriting a whole slew of miscellaneous fields.
+A `BTSAnnotation`_ is put on some object
+with a `partOf`_ `BTSRelation`_, possibly containing a ``parts`` field.

 The usage of `BTSAnnotation`_ is a bit patchy.
-Following is a list of
+Following is a list of all nontrivial fields that are used with
-all nontrivial fields that are used with `BTSAnnotation`_.
-The two semantically most relevant fields are ``type`` and
-``name``, as well as the one `partOf`_ `BTSRelation`_.
+`BTSAnnotation`_.
+The two semantically most relevant fields are ``type`` and ``name``, as well as the one `partOf`_
+`BTSRelation`_.

 ..
 NOTE::
-    A `BTSAnnotation`_ on some object is stored in the same database as the target object.
-This means an annotation
+    A `BTSAnnotation`_ on some object is generally stored in the same database as the target object.
+This means an
-    on e.g. a `BTSCorpusObject`_ will be stored in the corpuses `private corpus database`_ while an annotation on a
+    annotation on e.g. a `BTSCorpusObject`_ will be stored in the corpuses `private corpus database`_ while an
-    `BTSLemmaEntry`_ will be stored in the project's `project word list database`.
+    annotation on a `BTSLemmaEntry`_ will be stored in the project's `project word list database`.

-..
-TODO verify this storage association
+    There are exceptions to this (such as the Goettingen's metaphor project) that are caused by the inadequate access
+    control necessitating separate databases.

 ..
 ATTENTION::
     Do not confuse this with `BTSComment`_, which describes a human-readable comment on some object *or* part of text.